hotwired/hotwire-native-site/_source/android/01_getting_started.md

     app:defaultNavHost="false" />
 ```

-Finally, open `MainActivity.kt` and replace the entire file with this code:
+Finally, open `MainActivity.kt` and replace the class with this code:

 ```kotlin
 class MainActivity : HotwireActivity() {